sclark220/pythonGameSDEV220Final/README.md

 This requires python and pygame-ce to run

-Python game for SDEV 220 final.
-Uses Pygame-ce
+Game for SDEV 220 final.

 https://pyga.me/